DevHarsh001/YT-Ripper/README.md

 ## Features

 - **High Definition Support:** Downloads 1080p, 720p, and 480p video and high quality audio.
-- **Fail-Safe Mode:** Adaptive engine detects if FFmpeg is missing and gracefully falls back to 720p safe mode.
 - **Portable:** Single executable file with zero installation required.
 - **Privacy:** Your data remains on your computer.
 - **Adfree:** Adfree software